8 Parameters for You to Better Understand Filter Membrane

 Parameters of the filter membrane

-For the use of a specific liquid wet filter membrane at a specific temperature, it is the minimum pressure of the liquid that must be squeezed out of the filter membrane pores, in the microporous membrane industry.
-According to standard, the 0.22μm is ≥0.31mpa; 0.45μm ≥0.17mpa.
+3. Bubble point For the use of a specific liquid wet filter membrane at a specific temperature, it is the minimum pressure of the liquid that must be squeezed out of the filter membrane pores, in the microporous membrane industry.
+According to the standard, the 0.22μm is ≥0.31mpa; 0.45μm ≥0.17mpa.

 Viscosity: Viscosity determines the ease of liquid flow.
 The viscosity of the liquid is inversely proportional to the flow rate.